QEHS-Websites/Internet-Architecture-Development-Tools/README.md

 Name the following
 - Are you using multiple displays?
 - Do you use the Vanilla CMD Window, PowerShell, or something else?
-- Which WYSIWYG do you use (i.e. Atom.io is used as a teaching tool)?
+- Which WYSIWYG do you use (i.e. Visual Code Studio is used as a teaching tool)?
 - Which Browser to you use?
 - Describe your 3 favorite settings?